-In particular, the agricultural industry sector is highly susceptible to many external factors and changes that are beyond the control of any individual client but greatly impact their operations.
-These issues include weather-related concerns, market volatilities in commodity pricing and farm land valuations, and transportation price uncertainties.
-These and others may cause large swings in thea profitability of an agricultural operation.
+Farming businesses are highly susceptible to many external factors and changes that are beyond their control, but greatly impact their operations.
+These issues include weather-related concerns, market volatility in commodity pricing and farm land valuations, and transportation price uncertainties.
+These and others may cause large swings in the profitability of an agricultural operation.

 - Agricultural land leases

 - Land rights relating to farm subsidies

 - Distribution issues with farm products and subsidies

 - Dealing with trade organizations and governmental/regulatory agencies